h0plyn/stooply/README.md

 ## Acknowledgements

 - _Thank you_ to my wife, Kaitlin, who was the inspiration for this project.
-- _Thank you_ to [Fullstack Academy](https://www.fullstackacademy.com/) for giving me the space to build this project
+- _Thank you_ to [Fullstack Academy](https://www.fullstackacademy.com/) for giving me the space to build this project.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->